-Understanding evolution, a major resource from UC Berkeley. http://evolution.berkeley.edu.
-It is aimed at K-12 teachers.
+Understanding evolution, a major resource from UC Berkeley. https://evolution.berkeley.edu.
+It includes a wide range of materials, including much for K-12 teachers.

 I have links to biology resources in various places around my site.
 Some are in other sections of this page.
 Some are on the pages of resources for Molecular Biology or BITN = Biotechnology in the News.
 For example, my page of Molecular Biology Internet Resources includes a section listing some sites that focus on specific types of organisms.
 Some of these deal mostly with molecular data, but some are more general.

 top of page

 Posts in my Musings newsletter related to this topic include: